mahmoudnasser1561/store-api/README.md

 A production-style REST API for managing **Stores**, **Items**, and **Tags** — with **JWT authentication**, **schema validation**, **migrations**, and **OpenAPI/Swagger docs**.

-> Built as a portfolio backend project to demonstrate real-world API design, entity relationships, and containerized local development.

 ---

 ## Features